Lynn English High School Extracurricular Activities

 Other than practicing for and competing in meets each month, the math team will be represented at Lynn English High School’s academic awards night; will be an integral part of the Lynn English team during Lynn’s city wide mathematics competition; will occasionally sponsor a fundraiser.

 Lynn English High School has fielded a mathematics team since approximately 1970.
-In the 2013-14 school year, the team’s participation rate has more than doubled from the previous year.
-The LEHS team is currently ranked 33rd in the state and has 24 active members.
-For more information, email Mr. Serino at [email protected] or visit http://www.lynnschools.org/classrooms/english/faculty/TimSerino.shtml
+The team consistently fields a roster of approximately 30 active members.
+For more information, email Mr. Serino at [email protected] or visit http://www.lynnschools.org/classrooms/english/ faculty/TimSerino.shtml and click on the “math team” tab.

 - Open to all students.
 Mock Trial is an academic club that coaches students to learn the law through a civil or criminal trial.
 Students take on the roles of either a witness or a lawyer, prepare their case and finally compete against other high schools in Massachusetts.
 The commitment is two afternoons per week in preparation for trial and three afternoons per week as the competition approaches.
 The schools compete in three preliminary rounds commencing in late January and alternate in playing the roles of either the Plaintiff/Prosecution or the Defendant.
 The Mock Trial program is run by the Massachusetts Bar Institute.
 The Mock Trial Program requires students to increase their proficiency in basic life skills, such as listening, speaking, reading, and reasoning which leads to an increased awareness of the roles within the legal profession.
 Be sure to look for signs in September to join!